exis-io/exis-io.github.io/pages/general/Faq.md

 # Page About Dogs

-Dogs are mammels.
+Dogs are mammals.
 They live in houses (usually.)
 Aren't dogs cool?
 Good thing you read this extremely brief snippet about dogs.

 ## Training your Dog